 Displayed at the New York Auto Show in 1964, the two-seat roadster generated enough interest to begin taking pre-orders for 56 cars.
 Unfortunately, Studebaker’s financial situation worsened, and the South Bend, Indiana factory was forced to close its doors.

 Later in 1964, Stevens and his sons David and William took over the Excalibur’s production and formed their own corporation, SS Automobiles Inc. They began building and selling the car as the Excalibur.

 The revised two-seat roadster rode on the same 109″ wheelbase as the original concept car.
 Fiberglass bodies would be a feature on all Excalibur models.

 The Studebaker Lark chassis continued for a while, but the Studebaker engine was replaced with a small-block Chevy V8.
 Producing 300 horsepower, the 327 Chevy motor was the same as in current Corvettes, making the Excalibur a strong performer.
 With a 2,100-pound curb weight and standard 3.31 rear axle ratio, acceleration from 0-60 mph was less than six seconds.

 Taking an Excalibur out for a spin is an experience unmatched by most other cars.
 Get ready for smiles, waves and to answer a lot of questions, even if you’re simply at a red light.
 Bringing an Excalibur to a local car show or cruise night might just net you the most attention.
 If you’re ready for to take the plunge, stop by MotoeXotica Classic Cars today to check this car over!

 More info: Listing has ended.
-Search on eBay for similar 1968 Excalibur SS
+Click to search on eBay for similar 1968 Excalibur SS (Affiliate link)

 Seller's other items: motoexotica